Alex-W-Bailey/liri-node-app/README.md

 - Now go to your command line application and type : *touch .env*

-- Open you .env file to edit it with the following code
+- Open your .env file to edit it with the following code

 ```
 # Spotify API Keys